ZanzoCam/zanzocam-core/create_image.md

 ### Create the image

 - Insert the SD card into the computer and mount it
+- Resize `rootfs` to be approximately 3.5G (can be done with GParted).
-- Clone it into an image: `dd if=/dev/sdX of=zanzocam.img bs=4M status=progress oflag=sync` with `sudo`
+- Clone the resized content of the SD into an image: `dd if=/dev/sdX of=zanzocam.img bs=4M status=progress oflag=sync` with `sudo`
 - Install resizing tool: `sudo apt install -y qemu-utils`
 - Shrink it to a smaller size (4GB should be safe): `sudo qemu-img resize zanzocam.img 4G`

-The image is ready to be flashed on any SD card.
+The image is ready to be flashed on any SD card larger than 4GB.
 Note that the filesystem will not expand.

 If you want to upload/send it, compress it first with `tar -czvf zanzocam.tar.gz zanzocam.img`